AmazeeLabs/styled_google_map/README.txt

 SUMMARY
 -------
 The Styled Google Map module can embed a Google Map to any node entity.
-The module nicely integrates as a geofield formatter.
+The module nicely integrates as a Geofield formatter.
 You can overwrite the theming function if necessary.

 REQUIREMENTS